Amazingly, 16th October 2020 marked the 200th birthday of The Royal Kent School!

 The present-day RKS has visible reminders of the original building in the shape of a plaque which reads, ’Royal Kent School Founded 1820’, and the bell from the turret on its roof.
-In keeping with tradition, the school still ring this bell each morning to start the school day!
+In keeping with tradition, the school still ring this bell throughout each day.

 If you would like to read a much more detailed account of the history of The Royal Kent, please click here to access a fantastic account by Ernest Crossland.

 If you are one of our school's many alumni, please visit our dedicated alumni page to see our guestbook!